Once you've received an offer to study at UOW, there's a few things you need to do to officially become a UOW student.

 You’ll be prompted to enter your USI in this section.
 If you haven’t already, visit our USI page for more information on applying for a USI, or checking if you’ve already got one.

-Here you will enrol in your subjects for your first session.
+Here you will enrol in your first-year subjects.
 Default subjects might already be listed for some courses.
-Refer back to Step 3 for help with choosing your subjects.

 If you're unsure of your major at this point, you can add it in or change it later in SOLS.
 A second major is optional.